aws/amazon-documentdb-odbc-driver/README.md

 # Database ODBC Driver

-DatabaseODBC is a read-only ODBC driver for Windows, Mac and Linux for connecting to Database.
+DatabaseODBC is a read-only ODBC driver for Windows, Mac and Linux for connecting to Amazon DocumentDB.

 Code coverage badge placeholder.